 Examples of broker theft by conversion include the following:

 - Forging letters of authorization to transfer funds from your account to another account controlled by the broker.

 - “Borrowing” money from your account in exchange for an “IOU” or promissory note that is never paid back.

 - Opening an unauthorized account at another institution that lists the broker and you as joint account holders, then using the account to siphon funds from your real account.

 - Recommending investments that, unbeknownst to the investor, the broker controls or benefits from.

 - Recommending non-existent securities or funds.

-The Business Trial Group’s stockbroker fraud attorneys have the skill, experience, and resources needed to handle the most complex investor disputes.
+Our stockbroker fraud attorneys have the skill, experience, and resources needed to handle the most complex investor disputes.